azureorangutan/murdham/hugo_site/content/_index.md

   >}}
   {{< hextra/feature-card
     title="Vile sorcery and holy rites"
     subtitle="Two types of magic: profane and sacred.
-Sorcerers have a pool of mana they can spend to cast spells safely, but can push themselves at the cost of corruption, risking miscasts and mutation.
+Sorcerers have a pool of mana they can spend to invoke profane powers safely, but can push themselves beyond that at the cost of corruption, risking miscasts and mutation.
 Sacred powers are safe, but can be used scarcely and might fail if the caster is corrupted."
   >}}
   {{< hextra/feature-card
     title="Fast action resolution"